PetrKryslUCSD/FinEtoolsAcoustics.jl/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-# FinEtoolsAcoustics: Linear acoustics application for FinEtools
+# FinEtoolsAcoustics: Linear acoustics application

+`FinEtools` is a package for basic operations on finite element meshes.
+`FinEtoolsAcoustics` is a package using `FinEtools` to solve linear acoustics problems.
+Included is modal analysis, steady-state, and transient acoustics.

 ## News

-- 06/11/2019: Applications are now separated  out from the FinEtools package.
+- 06/11/2019: Applications are now separated  out from the `FinEtools` package.

 [Past news](oldnews.md)